Dynamic Hand Value in Poker

 Most advanced players know that the standard Sklansky hand rankings, by author and poker expert David Sklansky, are not strict rules to play by and that there can be exceptions.
-They are more like general guidelines used for hand ranking and in actuality their value can vary dramatically.
-This should be emphasized because hand values differ greatly based on the number of players in the pot, knowledge of your opponenets, type of holdem you’re playing (limit, no-limit, pot-limit) and how high the blinds are.
+They are more like general guidelines used for hand ranking and in actuality, their value can vary dramatically.
+This should be emphasized because hand values differ greatly based on the number of players in the pot, knowledge of your opponents, type of Holdem you’re playing (limit, no-limit, pot-limit) and how high the blinds are.
 The solution to how to play the perfect hand lies with the type of hand you have and working out how many other players such a hand is effective against – this is the dynamic hand value.

 Types of Hand

 The types of hands you should be playing can be divided into 3 categories: Large pairs which are J-J or higher, big cards such as two cards from the J-Q-K or A sequence, and small pairs or suited connectors.
 The last category is actually two unrelated groups but they can be played the same and that is the reason we have grouped them together.
 Please note that the following information has been developed with longhand, limit context in mind.

 Everybody hopes to get these premium hands.
 They have great value in and of themselves and aren’t board-dependent for a win.
 You are either raising for value or raising to knock other people out of the pot depending on the exact strength of the hand and the number of opponents.